AidanJReid/Milestone-Project2/README.md

 Used to connect chart data together to make the charts with the help of HTML ids.

 ##### DC
+Library used for crossfilter.

 ##### jQuery
+Used for the hamburger drop down menu on mobile.

 ##### Data.world
 The original dataset used was by Tim Renner at [Data.World](https://data.world/timothyrenner/ufo-sightings).